reframejs/reframe/docs/overview.template.md

 #### Customization

-Beyond the basic usage that is designed to be as easy as possible, Reframe allows deep customization.
+Beyond the basic usage that is designed to be as easy as possible, Reframe allows advanced customization.

 You can have
  - customize server